rubys/showcase/README.md

 camera image), and can be kept in sqlite3.
-Passenger provides a [passenger_min_instances](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_min_instances) `0` option that allow a reasonable number of past, present, and future events to be hosted essentially without any overhead.
-It does mean that you have to accept the cold start times of the first access, but that appears to be on the order of a second on modern hardware, which is acceptable.
+Passenger provides a [passenger_min_instances](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_min_instances) `0` option that allow a reasonable number of past, present, and future events to be hosted essentially without any overhead when not in use.
+This does mean that you have to accept the cold start times of the first access, but that appears to be on the order of a second on modern hardware, which is acceptable.

 The way this works is to set environment variables for each instance to control the name of the database, the log file, base url, and pidfile.